borerjason/connect-four/README.md

 ## App Design:

 1. App
-   - Summmary: Renders header and board components on start.
+   - Summmary: Renders header and board components.

 2. Header
-   - Summary: Renders who's turn it is, who the winner is, and if user wants to start a new game.
+   - Summary: Displays current player, the winner, and if user wants to start a new game.
    - Props:
      - current player
      - isWinner